Residential aged care fees and charges

 Generally, individuals in receipt of DVA income support pensions are means tested in a similar manner to that of Centrelink pension recipients.
 This excludes the War Widows/Widowers Pension and DVA Disability Pension, which are both classed as compensation rather than income support and are not subject to a means test.
 However, the amounts received from these pensions are assessable income for aged care means testing.

-The calculator available on the My Aged Care website provides an estimate of the means tested care fee payable by an individual entering an aged care facility.
+The calculator available on the My Aged Care website provides an estimate of the means tested fees payable by an individual entering an aged care facility.

 Assessable assets